shubham000000/shubham000000/README.md

 I am an **IT Researcher** based in **Seoul, South Korea**, currently focused on bridging the gap between complex data and actionable insights.
 With a solid foundation in computer security and a passion for data science, I build tools that make data more accessible and intelligent.

-- 🔭 **Current Focus:** Developing interactive dashboards and predictive models for healthcare data.
+- 🔭 **Current Focus:** Training predictive models with Scikit-learn and developing interactive, full-stack dashboards for healthcare data.
 - 🎓 **Education:** Master’s in Computer and Information Security from **Sejong University, Seoul**.
 - 💼 **Professional:** Researcher at **RetiMark**, working on data-driven solutions since August 2023.
 - 🌍 **Languages:** Proficient in English (B2) and navigating life in Korea (TOPIK 2).